 - Final number-crunching during the IFC issue period often affects productivity, and efficiency and lowers team morale

 - Follow a holistic approach toward checking

 - Approach and expectations shall be clarified upfront through job notes and induction sessions

 - Obtain client approvals and finalize checklists upfront

 - Pay attention to minor details.
 Spell check is also important

 - Checklists and proper procedures shall be used religiously – this is mandatory

 - Always check against the latest documents to avoid rework.

 - Always start the final check process against a frozen and dated set of documents like P&IDs, LL, etc.

 - Lead to incorporate lessons learned in design into checklists as a process of procedural improvement

-- Lead to make expectations known to the team, fix individuals responsibility and enforce accountability
+- Lead to make expectations known to the team, fix individual responsibility and enforce accountability

 - Assign the right work to the right individual

-- Team to be told that this is not an individual activity but a team effort.
+- The team is to be told that this is not an individual activity but a team effort.
 We sail or sink together!

 - Effective checking is integral to project success

 - Translates into quality, cost, and schedule advantage.
 Value+++

-- Checking is an innovative process, find the best approach.
+- Checking is an innovative process, to find the best approach.
 One hat does not fit all!

 - We need to challenge a situation to come out as a winner.
 Think “out of the box”!